fastapi/typer/docs/index.md

 The key features are:

 * **Intuitive to write**: Great editor support. <abbr title="also known as auto-complete, autocompletion, IntelliSense">Completion</abbr> everywhere.
 Less time debugging.
 Designed to be easy to use and learn.
 Less time reading docs.
 * **Easy to use**: It's easy to use for the final users.
-Automatic help, and (optional) automatic completion for all shells.
+Automatic help, and automatic completion for all shells.
 * **Short**: Minimize code duplication.
 Multiple features from each parameter declaration.
 Fewer bugs.
 * **Start simple**: The simplest example adds only 2 lines of code to your app: **1 import, 1 function call**.
 * **Grow large**: Grow in complexity as much as you want, create arbitrarily complex trees of commands and groups of subcommands, with options and arguments.